Floobits/floobits-vim/README.md

 `:FlooPause and :FlooUnpause `

-before them.
+to pause/unpause the event loop if you have to.
 Alternatively, you can type really quickly.

 Unfortunately, at the end of the day, Vim is purposefully designed to make async actions impossible and these are the only options available.